 Symptoms of heat-related illness

-The symptoms of heat-related illness can range from mild to severe.
+Symptoms of heat-related illness can be mild to severe.
 They include:

 - Heavy sweating